akhilsaini/aws-csa-2017/README.md

   - Allow only authorized and authenticated users are able to access resources.
 This is achieved via
   - ACLs,
   - RBAC – Role based access control
-  - Password Management
+  - Password Management(such as password rotation policy)

 How are you protecting access to and use of AWS root account credentials?
+Using MFA or not ??

 How are you defining roles and responsibilities of system users to control human access to AWS Console and APIs – e.g. Groups for system admins, group for HR and other departments?